jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Fedora Setup

-I have used Fedora *23* 64-bit workstations.
+I have used Fedora *23* 64-bit workstation.

 The extra packages I needed to install for Yocto were